dandeandean/bookworm/README.md

 ### Getting Started
 1.  **Installation:**
   - Clone the repo & run `make build`, then move the binary into your path (manually).
-  - You can also run make install & this will download the binary into your `$GOPATH/bin`.
+  - You can also run `make install`, which will download the binary into your `$GOPATH/bin`.
-      Which will work if this directory is in your path already.
 2.  **Initialize:** Run `bookworm init` to set up your environment.
 3.  **Create:** Add your first bookmark with `bookworm make "Google" "https://google.com"`.
 4.  **Open:** Access it later with `bookworm open "Google"`.